0xPolygon/polygon-docs/docs/cdk/architecture/staking-the-bridge.md

 The new unified model of the LxLy bridge introduced as a part of the AggLayer v1 infrastructure has one significant difference from the existing LxLy bridge: any asset bridged onto a CDK chain using the unified bridge is held by the the **Unified Escrow** (also referred to as the **Master Escrow**) contract instead of a dedicated bridge contract.

-!!! info

-    The master escrow contract is managed and governed by the Polygon zkEVM team.

 Due to the shared nature of the bridge, chain operators will not have admin access to the funds locked in the master escrow contract, including the funds that belong to their own network.

-The ability to manage bridge reserves is crucial to implement restaking for yield generation and other similar use cases.
+The ability to manage bridge reserves is crucial to implement staking/restaking and other similar use cases, and is managed by the respective chain operators.
 How does the unified bridge address this?

 ## Introducing "Stake the Bridge"